jordanhandy/obsidian-imgbb-uploader/README.md

 ![ImgBB API Key](https://i.ibb.co/gVzPg5p/image.png)

 The API key is referenced as an environment variable and is not saved to the data.json local file created by Obsidian.
-For this reason, this reason, this plugin is available on Desktop only.
+For this reason, this plugin is available on Desktop only.

 ## How it Works
 ![demo gif](https://github.com/jordanhandy/obsidian-imgbb-uploader/assets/6423379/621de0c0-9664-4d2c-9753-773316c1d56f)